bradcush/mark-tab-manager/README.md

 ## Linting

-Linting using `eslist` is also automatically run as part of the GitHub CI for both a commit push and pull request.
+Linting using `eslint` is also automatically run as part of the GitHub CI for both a commit push and pull request.
 They are also run locally before committing using a pre-commit hook.
-The must be no errors for any pull request to be merged into the main branch.
+There must be no errors for any pull request to be merged into the main branch.

 - Linting: `yarn lint`